What the Autumn 2018 Budget Means For You

 A possible reduction in personal injuries and road traffic accidents could be the result of local authorities being given £420million for road repairs.
 With immediate availability, local highways authorities will be able to fix potholes and carry out other repairs, after extreme temperatures from a harsh winter and a scorching summer badly affected road conditions.

-If you require any additional information, please call 0113 284 5000.
-We can alleviate any queries.« Go backContact us »
+If you require any additional information about any legal implications of the recent budget, and how this may affect you, please call 0113 284 5000.« Go backContact us »